 Review procedure for announcing teams who will advance to bracket play.
+Teams can "steal" in bracket play battles.

 Battle Officials

 The Moderator, Scorekeeper, and Timekeeper will work collaboratively to provide a fair and enjoyable battle.
 Provide each battle official a copy of the duties designated for that role.
 See appendix for full battle official job descriptions.